j-asefa/slsqp4j/README.md

 # slsqp4j

 Slsqp4j is a Java wrapper around the popular `SLSQP` nonlinear optimizer included in SciPy.
-It provides an API that mimics SciPy's, in order to ease the translation of problems from Python to the JVM.
+The API mimics Scipy's in order to ease the translation of problems from Python to the JVM.

 The bulk of the solving is done in `slsqp.f90` which was written by Dieter Kraft and described in <a href="#ref1">[1]</a> & <a href="#ref2">[2]</a>.

-## Installing
+## Dependencies
 Slsqp4j depends on both gcc and gfortran.
 You can install both with the command `sudo apt install gcc gfortran`.
 Additionally, your `JAVA_HOME`  must point to your JDK install directory.